Selenium: Rectifiers

 Selenium rectifiers were first used in 1933.
-Their use continued into the 1990s.
+They have mostly been replaced by silicon-based devices.
+One notable exception is in power DC surge protection, where the superior energy capabilities of selenium suppressors make them more desirable than metal-oxide varistors.

 Other uses

-Small amounts of organoselenium compounds have been used to modify the catalysts used for the vulcanization for the production of rubber.

 The demand for selenium by the electronics industry is declining.
 Its photovoltaic and photoconductive properties are still useful in photocopying, photocells, light meters and solar cells.
 Its use as a photoconductor in plain-paper copiers once was a leading application, but in the 1980s, the photoconductor application declined (although it was still a large end-use) as more and more copiers switched to organic photoconductors.
-Though once widely used, selenium rectifiers have mostly been replaced (or are being replaced) by silicon-based devices.
-The most notable exception is in power DC surge protection, where the superior energy capabilities of selenium suppressors make them more desirable than metal-oxide varistors.

 Zinc selenide was the first material for blue LEDs, but gallium nitride dominates that market.
-Cadmium selenide was an important component in quantum dots.
+Cadmium selenide can be used to make quantum dots.
 Sheets of amorphous selenium convert X-ray images to patterns of charge in xeroradiography and in solid-state, flat-panel X-ray cameras.
-Ionized selenium (Se+24) is one of the active mediums used in X-ray lasers.
+Ionized selenium (Se+24, where 24 of the outer D, S and P orbitals are stripped away due to high input energies) is one of the active mediums used in X-ray lasers.
+75Se is used as a gamma source in industrial radiography.

-Selenium is a catalyst in some chemical reactions, but it is not widely used because of issues with toxicity.
+Selenium catalyzes some chemical reactions, but it is not widely used because of issues with toxicity.
 In X-ray crystallography, incorporation of one or more selenium atoms in place of sulfur helps with multiple-wavelength anomalous dispersion and single wavelength anomalous dispersion phasing.

 Selenium is used in the toning of photographic prints, and it is sold as a toner by numerous photographic manufacturers.
 Selenium intensifies and extends the tonal range of black-and-white photographic images and improves the permanence of prints.

-75Se is used as a gamma source in industrial radiography.
+Small amounts of organoselenium compounds have been used to modify the catalysts used for the vulcanization for the production of rubber.
+Selenium is used in some anti-dandruff shampoos in the form of selenium disulfide such as Selsun and Vichy Dereos brands.